Brand name: Fanapt®

 Iloperidone may increase the blood levels of a hormone called prolactin.
 Side effects of increased prolactin levels include females losing their period, production of breast milk and males losing their sex drive or possibly experiencing erectile problems.
 Long term (months or years) of elevated prolactin can lead to osteoporosis, or increased risk of bone fractures.

 Some people may develop muscle related side effects while taking iloperidone.
-The technical terms for these are “extrapyramidal effects” (EPS) and “tardive dyskinesia” (TD).
+The technical terms for these are “extrapyramidal symptoms” (EPS) and “tardive dyskinesia” (TD).
 Symptoms of EPS include restlessness, tremor, and stiffness.
 TD symptoms include slow or jerky movements that one cannot control, often starting in the mouth with tongue rolling or chewing movements.

 Second generation antipsychotics (SGAs) increase the risk of weight gain, high blood sugar, and high cholesterol.
 This is also known as metabolic syndrome.
 Your healthcare provider may ask you for a blood sample to check your cholesterol, blood sugar, and hemoglobin A1c (a measure of blood sugar over time) while you take this medication.